This article explores how to distinguish between healthy or toxic relationship character traits.

 Heed John’s advice to choose people who are both good and good for you because you deserve no less.

 Do you require more help with shifting away from toxic to healthy relationships?
-Check this related article I wrote about how to shift blurry relationship boundaries.
+This related article about how to shift blurry relationship boundaries may be helpful.

 Until next time, travel gently through life.